 my body no longer let’s me do the things that make me feel alive?

 I have to care for my aging parent(s)?

 I no longer have my parent(s)?

-Feelings of being lost, stuck, pushed to the wall, overwhelmed, exhausted, misunderstood, and out of control, are all things that go along with middle life.
+Feelings of being lost, stuck, unconfident, misaligned, exhausted, misunderstood, and bored and confused, are all things that go along with middle life.
 It’s that place between our learning from experience in our youth and creating a life of purpose and meaning as we age.
 It’s the time in life to build the bridge between our past and our future.

 I’m Patti Phillips, certified co-creative life coach.
 I help competent women who become unsettled when they find themselves feeling lost, probably for the first time, in middle life.
 Together, we map a new path for what’s next in her life through the life coaching process.

-We can explore specific plans for your retirement or career, re-aligning your actions to match your deeply held values, relationship decisions and reshaping, strategies for downsizing and simplifying life, or re-designing your time to make life more meaningful.
-We’ll reconnect with your desires – the things and experiences your spirit longs for that you may have forgotten or never had the chance to explore – and then, on paper, we’ll plot the path.
+We can explore specific plans re-create your career (or life after career), re-aligning your actions to match your deeply held values, relationship decisions and reshaping, strategies for downsizing and simplifying life, or re-designing your time to make life more meaningful.
+We’ll reconnect with your desires – the things and experiences your spirit longs for that you may have forgotten or never had the chance to explore – and then, on paper, we’ll re-create the path.

 “There are no shortcuts to any place worth going.
 You have to do hard things to be happy in life.
 The things no one else is doing.
 The things that frighten you.
 The things others can’t do for you.
 The things that make you question how much longer you can hold on and push forward.
 Why?
 Because those are the things that define you.
 Those are the things that make the difference between existing and living – between knowing the path and walking the path – between a life of mediocrity and a life filled with happiness and success.”
 Beverly Sills